CadeBoost/cadeboost.github.io/_posts/2023-06-13-designing-vinyl-graphics.md

 The artwork for the pedestal came together really nicely.
 It has the TMNT theme I wanted, while still not being overly gaudy and busy.
 Best of all, the printed vinyl looks amazing and I can't wait to see how it looks once it's all assembled.

-The next step in building the arcade pedestal will be to return to prepping the control panel for assembly.
+In the [next post]({% post_url 2023-07-22-routing-t-molding-slots %}), we will route slots for T-molding on several boards, using a special bit.